abderrahmane-bouzemlal/airbnb-clone-project/README.md

 * **Celery + Redis** – For handling asynchronous tasks such as email notifications (optional).
 * **Stripe or PayPal API** – For handling secure payments (optional).

-**DevOps & Deployment:**
+#### DevOps & Deployment

 * **Docker** – Containerization for development and deployment.
 * **Nginx + Gunicorn** – Web server and application server stack.
 * **GitHub Actions / GitLab CI** – CI/CD pipelines for automated testing and deployment.
 * **AWS / DigitalOcean / Heroku** – Cloud platforms for deployment.

+---

 ## 🗃️ Database Design

-The database schema is designed to support all core Airbnb-like features including user management, property listings, bookings, payments, and reviews.
+The database schema supports all core Airbnb-like features, including user management, property listings, bookings, payments, and reviews.
 Below are the key entities, their fields, and how they relate to one another.

 ### 🧑 Users